Baseball Fashion Trends - From Uniforms to Streetwear

 The greatest symbol of baseball fashion spreading beyond the ballpark is the baseball cap.
 In 1990s America, MLB caps became intertwined with hip-hop culture, and the New York Yankees' 'NY' logo cap became a global fashion icon.
 This trend reached Japan, where NPB team caps began to be worn as streetwear.
 From the 2000s onward, the Yomiuri Giants' 'YG' cap and the Fukuoka SoftBank Hawks' hawk-mark cap gained support even among young people who were not baseball fans.
 In the 2010s, teams actively pursued collaborations with fashion brands; the Hanshin Tigers x BEAMS collaboration cap sold out on its first day.
 An increasing number of teams have adopted New Era's 59FIFTY model, and the fashion appeal of NPB caps has reached a level comparable to MLB.

-Modern Uniform Strategy and Collaborations
+Uniform Strategy and Collaborations in the 2020s

-In modern NPB, uniforms have become a significant revenue source for team management.
+In NPB of the 2020s, uniforms have become a significant revenue source for team management.
 Each team produces multiple special uniforms throughout the season to stimulate fan purchasing.
 The Yokohama DeNA BayStars' 'YOKOHAMA STAR NIGHT' uniform features a new design each year, with approximately 30,000 units of the 2023 version sold.
 The Hiroshima Toyo Carp created a uniform in collaboration with Kumano brushes, a local traditional craft, blending regional culture with baseball.
 The Orix Buffaloes adopted a vivid yellow uniform for their 2023 'ORIX SUMMER FESTA,' generating significant social media buzz.
 The engagement of fashion designers is also advancing; the Chiba Lotte Marines unveiled a uniform in collaboration with street brand 'WIND AND SEA' in 2022, reaching audiences beyond traditional baseball fans.
 Through such strategies, NPB uniform-related sales have grown to an estimated 20 billion yen annually.

 Related books are also helpful